Frequently Asked Questions:

 Why LED Lighting Facts?

 The rapid growth of solid-state lighting has resulted in an increasing number of new products on the market for various lighting applications.
 While many of these products showcase the energy-savings potential and performance attributes of LED lighting, under-performing products are also appearing in the market.
 Such products threaten consumer adoption and could significantly delay widespread acceptance of this new technology.
 This occurred in the early days of CFLs, slowing market acceptance of these products.
-To avoid this problem for solid-state lighting, DOE urges manufacturers to pledge to report accurate and consistent product performance results through the LED Lighting Facts program.

 Why should a manufacturer take the pledge?